rellfy/openai/README.md

 ```

 Then, you need to load the contents of your `.env` file when your program starts.
-For this, I recomend a crate such as [dotenvy](https://github.com/allan2/dotenvy).
+For this, I recommend a crate such as [dotenvy](https://github.com/allan2/dotenvy).

 ## Implementation Progress